SHB345/machine_learning/Coursera_Deep_Learning_Specialization-main/README.md

 ### Convolutional Neural Networks
 ### Sequence Models

-Course 3 doesn't have any assignments, while the assignments for course 5 i.e. Sequence Models will be uploaded soon.
+Course 3 doesn't have any assignments, while the assignments for the rest of the courses have been uploaded here.